kotfire/system-alerts/readme.md

 $ php artisan view:publish kotfire/system-alerts
 ```

-By publishing the views you may edit the template used to display the alert messages and give them your own style
+By publishing the views you may edit the template used to display the alert messages and make them your own style

 ## Usage